 - Marsala — 20%

 - Madeira — 20%

-Actually there is not much in it.
-Although with white wine you can have ice in it to fill the glass or even make it a sprinter.
+Actually, there is not much in it.
+Although with white wine, you can have ice in it to fill the glass or even make it a sprinter.
 White wine has more options.
-Although the Spanish do add ice to their red wine in the high heat, so there you go!
+Although the Spanish add ice to their red wine in the high heat, there you go!

-Let’s take a standard 750ml bottle of wine which could be red, white or rosé wine at an ABV of 13.5% .
+Let’s take a standard 750ml bottle of wine: red, white or rosé wine, at an ABV of 13.5%.

-- Let’s try a different version of a 750ml bottle of wine of either color that is 11.5 percent which to be fair is more likely in the white wine range.
+- Let’s try a different version of a 750ml bottle of wine of either colour that is 11.5 per cent which, to be fair, is more likely in the white wine range.

 - One bottle at 13.5 ABV has 10.1 units.

 Not much in it, is there?
 So let’s break it down for you as a single glass of wine drinker; I knew you were here somewhere!